1 Import shadowing¶

 Other languages like OCaml or Agda have a linear top-level scope.
 The

-Haskell equivalent of this would be that later import
+Haskell equivalent of this would be that later import statements

 and top-level bindings shadow earlier ones.
 By way of example,

-is exported by all of A
+supposing foo is exported by all of A, B, and C:

 module Mod where